-The number of persons, their movements, and activities specified in the development plan are in conformance with existing land use policies and would not create any adverse environmental impact.
-This proposal is for development of a new single-family dwelling in an existing residentially zoned established community.
+The number of persons, their movements, and activities specified in the development plan are in conformance with existing land use policies and does not create any adverse environmental impact.
+The approved development is for a new single-family dwelling in an existing residentially zoned established community.